GoogleCloudPlatform/cloud-sql-proxy/migration-guide.md

 All the examples below use `<INSTANCE_CONNECTION_NAME>` as a placeholder for your instance connection name, e.g., `my-cool-project:us-central1:my-db`.

+## Behavior Differences

+In v1, when a client connected, the Proxy would first try to use a public IP and then attempt to use a private IP.
+In v2, the Proxy now defaults to public IP without trying private IP.
+If you want to use private IP, you must pass either the `--private-ip` flag or the query parameter.
+See the README for details.

+In some cases, the v1 behavior may be preferrable.
+Use the `--auto-ip` flag to mimic v1 behavior.
+We generally recommend using deterministic IP address selection, but recognize in some legacy environments `--auto-ip` may be necessary.

 ## Sample Invocations

 ### Listen on TCP socket